OldCrowEW/ansible-role-hashicorp-consul/README.md

 Consul is a distributed service mesh to connect, secure, and configure services across any runtime platform and public or private cloud.

-This role deploys one node with bootstrap, server and ui role(s).
+This role deploys consul in client mode by default with vars to set bootstrap, server and ui role(s).

 ## Requirements